NotCleo/GDS-to-RTL/README.md

 sky130_fd_sc_hd__clkbuf_4 u0_clkbuf_4 (.A(net_505), .X(net_000));
 ```

-- Confirming that this is all it is mattered more than it sounds.
 - Every one of the 92 clock pins traces back through these buffers to `clk` with no gating anywhere, which is what makes it safe to reason about the whole chip one rising edge at a time.

 ----

 ## Summary of all Easter Eggs found

-- Eleven of them, in the order I found them.
-- Each has its own file with what it is, where it was, how I found it and when.

 | # | Easter Egg | Where it was | Write-up |
 |---|---|---|---|